 End poverty in all its forms everywhere

-Data extracted in August 2018.
+Data extracted in May 2021.

-Planned article update: September 2019.
+Planned article update: June 2022.

 This article provides an overview of statistical data on SDG 1 ‘No poverty’ in the European Union (EU).
 It is based on the set of EU SDG indicators for monitoring of progress towards the UN Sustainable Development Goals (SDGs) in an EU context.